 I like waking up early and working as that is my productive time of day.

-What is your favorite aspect of providing virtual tax services?
+What is your favorite aspect of providing virtual tax prep for small business?

 I love that there are clients I have never met face-to-face, but I know I’ve saved them a lot of money by making them go back and do the work to find receipts and think back on things they have done.